TheThingsNetwork/arduino-device-lib/API.md

 - `int sf`: spreading factor(defaults to 7).
 - `int fsb`: front-side bus(defaults to 2).

+You choose which frequency plan you want by adding it in the constructor's argument, same goes for sf and fsb.

 ## Method: showStatus
 Writes information about the device and LoRa module to `debugStream`.